mehulsingh750-dev/University/BIOL 1101/Chapter 9.md

 			- Diploids have two copies of each gene
 		- Principle of Dominance
 			- If two different alleles are present, the dominant one is expressed while the recessive isn't
-			- Recessive alleles only expressed when both alleles are reccessive
+			- Recessive alleles only expressed when both alleles are recessive
 		- Law of Segregation
 			- During Gamete formation, the alleles for each gene separate, so each gamete receives only one allele per trait
 			- Gamete fusion restores allele pairs in offspring